 Professor Sachs served as the Director of the Earth Institute from 2002 to 2016.
 He was appointed University Professor at Columbia University in 2016, and also serves as Quetelet Professor of Sustainable Development, and Professor of Health Policy and Management at Columbia University.
 He is Special Advisor to United Nations Secretary-General Ban Ki-moon on the Sustainable Development Goals, and previously advised both UN Secretary-General Ban Ki-moon and UN Secretary-General Kofi Annan on the Millennium Development Goals.
 He is a Distinguished Fellow of the International Institute of Applied Systems Analysis in Laxenburg, Austria.
 Sachs is currently Director of both the Center for Sustainable Development, and the UN Sustainable Development Solutions Network under the auspices of UN Secretary-General Ban Ki-moon.

 Nancy Miller is GOOD's Editor-in-Chief.
+In February, GOOD won its first National Magazine Award for our cover story The Good Guide to Donald Trump: "What Can He Really Do?
+What Can We Do About It?"
 She has previously worked as deputy editor of Los Angeles magazine, senior editor at Wired, and staff writer at Entertainment Weekly.
 After starting a career in magazine journalism in New York, Ms. Miller moved to Los Angeles in 2004 and worked as a correspondent for Entertainment Weekly as well as an on-air producer for KCRW in Santa Monica.
 From 2006 to 2010, she was a senior editor at Wired magazine, where she worked on cover stories, digital development, and launched their podcast network.

 She later went on to become the West Coast Editorial Director at Fast Company.
 In 2012, she landed at Los Angeles Magazine as Deputy Editor, earning the magazine a National Magazine Award in 2013 and an additional ASME nomination the following year.
 Her editorial work spans print, digital, podcasts and video, with an editorial focus on how technology, innovation, creativity and storytelling shape our world.
-When off-duty, Nancy loves exploring Los Angeles, especially summer concerts at the Hollywood Bowl.
 She’s a graduate of the University of San Francisco.

 Jacob Weisberg is Chairman of The Slate Group, whose roster includes Slate magazine and Panoply, a full-service podcast network.
 He is the creator and host of Trumpcast, a near-daily podcast about the Donald Trump phenomenon that kicked off in March 2016.
 A native of Chicago, Weisberg attended Yale University and New College, Oxford.
 He worked as a writer and editor at The New Republic(1989-1994) and covered politics for New York Magazine (1994-1996) before joining the new Internet magazine Slate, where he covered the 1996 and 2000 presidential campaigns as Chief Political Correspondent and served as Editor from 2002 to 2008.
 Weisberg has been a contributing writer for The New York Times Magazine, a contributing editor of Vanity Fair, and a reporter for Newsweek in London and Washington.